HcaZreJ/capstone_2022/README.md

 ## About The Project

 Capstone Project of Data Science major student Zichen Zhu at Minerva University.
 The goal of the project is to develop a web app that will be able to give personalized news recommendations.
-The central idea of the project is that news articles can be converted into vectors using some
-Word2Vec model, which captures the semantic difference between them.
+News articles will be converted into vectors using some Word2Vec model, which captures the semantic difference between them.
 Then if we learn the preference of users on the same semantic dimensions by asking them to rate how interested they are with several news articles, we will be able to generate personalized news recommendations by looking for news article vectors that is close to the preference vector of the user.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>